 Like many families, Brussels Sprouts never appeared in our kitchen very often.
 Blame childhood memories of bitter, over-cooked little packages of fear on our plate.
 Thankfully, we are all wiser now, and our favourite ways of using Brussels Sprouts are raw and roasted.

 Today’s salad is a lovely slaw of sprouts and carrots with ginger and chilli, dressed with yoghurt and mayo.
 How special!
 But who could create such a recipe, combining all of those flavours?
 It is of course from Ottolenghi.
 As much as I rant and carry on about his recipes, I am truly in love with his flavour combinations and his sheer inventiveness.
 Good on you, Yotham – continue to challenge our thinking about food and stretch us outside our comfort zone.
 This recipe is from The Guardian.

-It is Ottolenghi Cooking the Books day on the blog – one of two days per month where we publish the latest recipes we have tried in our project of cooking from Ottolenghi books – those we have cooked directly and those we have been inspired by.
-Currently we are cooking from Plenty More, but not ignoring his other books completely.
+It is Ottolenghi Cooking the Books Day on the blog – a day per month where we publish the latest recipes we have tried in our project of cooking from Ottolenghi’s books and articles – those we have cooked directly and those we have been inspired by.
 Note that I often massage the recipes to suit what is available from our garden and pantry.
 For the original recipes, check his books and his Guardian column.